 Researchers develop, demonstrate and deploy:

-The Electrochemistry Group conducts innovative research to understand the basic science of, as well as overcome technological barriers to next-generation batteries and fuel cells.
+The Energy Technologies Area’s Energy Storage Group conducts innovative research to understand the basic science of, as well as overcome technological barriers to next-generation batteries.

 The group conducts research, development, demonstration and deployment activities in electricity grid technologies including automated demand response, and distributed electricity grids (microgrids).